fbpx

 Amputation and Getting Back to Work

-That being said, many traumatic amputees do return to work successfully, but the return to work must be facilitated by comprehensive vocational rehabilitation, especially to assist with career transition and job change.
-Vocational counseling rehabilitation and counseling should become a part of rehabilitation program for all victims trying to get back to work.
+All of that being said, many traumatic amputees do return to work successfully after undergoing comprehensive vocational rehabilitation, especially when pursuing a career transition or job change.
+Vocational rehabilitation and counselling should become a part of the rehabilitation programs for all victims trying to get back to work.
+Your Hamilton amputation injury lawyer can help you with this by connecting you with the appropriate experts and professionals.

 Traumatic Amputation Injury FAQ